tanenbaum/cv/static/pdf.md

 ## Personal

-DoB: 17/08/1988.
-Married; one child; two cats.

-Interests include history, travel, game design, film and reading science fiction.
+DoB: 17th August 1988.

+Joe is married to his long term partner of 15+ years.
+They have a young daughter and two cats.

+His interests include history, particularly in podcast form; travel, to various locales but especially European cities (for the history and architecture); bike rides and walks, around the countryside and coast; and reading science fiction, notably that of Iain M. Banks and Dan Simmons.

+Time permitting, he also enjoys video games (short ones, that can be finished) and watching films.